kcoleman731/swipe-keyboard/README.md

 ### Versions

 In order to release a new version of the `staples-chat-ui` pod, you must first set a new version.
+The `staples-chat-ui` project uses [semantic versioning](http://semver.org/).

 Set a version for a release via the following:

 ```
 rake version:set VERSION={version_number}
 ```

+### CHANGELOG

+After bumping the version number, you must also add an entry to the CHANGELOG.md.
+CHANGELOG entries should be descriptive of the changes that are included in the release.

 ### Releases